robjg/oddjob/README.txt

 - Check a configuration hasn't been modified by someone else before a modification is saved back from designer.
 - Add Undo functionality to Oddjob configuration.
-- Document conversions.
-Possibly include conversions in the Reference.
 - Improve the <rename> job.
 Follow Ant's lead of changing to a <move> job and copy some of it's feature including; overwrite, force, failonerror, verbose, preservelastmodified.
 Add the ability to back up the moved files like Linux does.